hanwenzhang123/fullstack-note/mock/README.md

 ## Testing

+#### Testing
+- UI tests that are always running inside a browser or a browser like environment
+- Purpose: doing testing to ensure correctness of any codebase

 #### Different Kinds of Tests
 - unit testing - test individual building blocks in isolation
 - integration testing - test the combination of multiple building blocks
 - end to end (e2e) test - test complete scenarios in your app as the user would experience them

-#### Have you done Unit Test?
-Yes, doing unit testing to ensure correctness of any codebase.
+- automation test (e2e) - simulating user behavior and make sure scenarios work from the point of view of an end user

 #### What do you use for Unit Test?
 Jest